unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 ## Interaction

-This section explains how components communicate, when, and what they exchange, and the interaction patterns they enact.
+This section explains how components communicate, when, and what they exchange, and the patterns used to interact with one another.

 ### Component Interaction